ZigZagT/Blog/posts/Get Public IP on Linux Box.md

-#Linux #Trick
-Here're some tricks for obtain public IP on a Linux box.
+Here're some tricks for obtaining public IP on a Linux box.
 ## For Machines with Public IP Directly on NIC
 ```bash
 NIC="eth0"